 - Armin – Shingeki no Kyojin;

-The green-haired characters are relaxed, reliable, enlightened, tolerant.
-On the other hand, they are poisonous, jealous and reckless.
-They can be sweet, fragile, reckless, envious, loyal, evil, protective, sensitive, tolerant and toxic.
+Green-haired characters are easygoing, trustworthy, enlightened, tolerant.
+On the other hand, they are poisonous, jealous, and reckless.
+They can be sweet, fragile, reckless, envious, loyal, mean, protective, sensitive, tolerant and toxic.

 - Shintarou Midorima – Kuroko no Basket;